 Card Data Input Method Cardholder Verification Method Impact on card approvals and declines if the PSD2 rules apply PAN Key Entry (with cardholder present at merchant) Any Nearly all transactions will be declined, as few exemptions apply.
 Mail Order / Telephone order / Recurring Any or none PSD2 rules do not apply: transactions should be approved (provided there are no other reasons to decline).
 Magnetic Stripe Any Nearly all transactions will be declined, as few exemptions apply.
 EMV contactless No verification Transactions will only be approved if an exemption applies.
 For example: low value contactless exemption.
 To reset the low value contactless counters, an EMV contact + PIN transaction is required.
 EMV contact None or signature Nearly all transactions will be declined, as few exemptions apply.
-EMV contact PIN Will always pass SCA checks, therefore will not be declined due to PSD2 rules. e-commerce (including None Transactions will be approved, but only up to the configured e-commerce limits.
-A
+EMV contact PIN Will always pass SCA checks, therefore will not be decline Will always pass SCA checks, therefore will not be declined due to PSD2 rules. e-commerce (including None Transactions will be approved, but only up to the configured e-commerce (redential-on-file) 3D-secure transaction is required to reset the counters.
+Transactions will be approved, but only up to the configured e-commerce limits.
+A 3D-secure transaction is required to reset the counters.